va9id/image-editor-cli/README.md

 # Command Line Image Editor
 ## About the Project
 This application allows you to apply up to 9 filters to your image of choice.
 Each filter modifies the inputted image's pixels and then returns a copy of the filtered image which you can save.
-This project was developed by me, Vahid in 2019.
+This project was developed in Python by me, Vahid in 2019.

 ## Getting Started
 ### Prerequisites